-The increase in online availability has changed a lot for how we receive personal data.
+The increase in online availability has changed how we receive personal data.

-An individual just visiting your website can give you a lot of information.
-And your responsible for keeping that data safe.
+An individual just visiting your website can provide you with a lot of information.
+And you're responsible for keeping that data safe.

-The EU overhauled previous data protection rules with General Data Protection Regulation (GDPR).
-You must comply with GDPR when handling personal information.
+EU member states understandably promote the importance of data protection through the General Data Protection Regulation (GDPR).
+When it comes to handling personal information, all businesses need to comply with GDPR.
 Failure to do so can lead to significant fines for your business.

-In this guide we’ll explain what GDPR covers, who it applies to, and how to ensure your business complies with the rules.
+In this guide we’ll explain what GDPR is, who is subject to compliance, and how to manage the rules in your business.

 What is GDPR?